-Table IA also lists the number of the ORFs in the 20 genomes that have at least one match with one of the SCOP domains, along with the ratio of these numbers and the total number of ORFs for each genome.
-(For a complete list of occurrences of all the folds and all the superfamilies in the 20 genomes, please see the website http://genecensus.org/20.
+Table 1A also lists the number of the ORFs in the 20 genomes that have at least one match with one of the SCOP domains, along with the ratio of these numbers and the total number of ORFs for each genome.
+(For a complete list of occurrences of all the folds and all the superfamilies in the 20 genomes, please see the website http://bioinfo.mbb.yale.edu/genome/20).

-The ratio of at least partially matching ORFs varies between about 18% (for the Lyme disease agent $B.\ burgdorferi$) and 34% (for $A.\ aeolicus$ and $M.\ genitalium$). $M.\ genitalium$ has often been used to benchmark the degree of fold assignment.
-10,12,16,40,45 The numbers we list for this organism are consistent with those reported in previous analyses.
+The ratio of at least partially matching ORFs varies between about 18% (for the Lyme-disease agent B. burgdorferi) and 34% (for A. aeolicus and M. genitalium).
+M. genitalium has often been used to benchmark the degree of fold assignment ^{10, 12, 16, 40, 45}.
+The numbers we list for this organism are consistent with those reported in previous analyses.

-Table IA also lists the total number of amino acids in the genome "covered" by the matches and the fraction of the proteome; this corresponds to the ratio of matched and total number of amino acids.
-This value is surprisingly low (only about 14% for yeast and worm).
-Even the "most covered" organisms, A. aeolicus and H. influenzae, have only slightly less than a quarter of their amino acids covered by known folds, leaving much room for either improvement in the structure prediction methods or discovery of new protein structures.
+Table 1A also lists the total number of amino acids in the genome "covered" by the matches and the fraction of the proteome this corresponds to (the ratio of matched and total number of amino acids).
+This value is surprisingly low, only about 14% for yeast and worm.
+Even the 'most covered' organisms, A. aeolicus and H. influenzae, have only slightly less than a quarter of their amino acids covered by known folds, leaving much room for either improvement in the structure prediction methods or discovery of new protein structures.